 Step 8: After the successful payment, a counterfoil challan will be generated and displayed on the screen.
 This challan will have the Corporate Identity Number (CIN) and details pertaining to the payment and the name of the bank through which the payment was made.
 This challan can be saved for future reference.

-Due dates or deadlines for TDS Payment
+Due Date for TDS Online Payment

 The deadlines for the payment of TDS are different for government assessees and other assessees.
 The due dates are listed below: